ajiks143/aws-solution-architect-associate-2019-notes/EC2/README.md

 **Features:**
 - Elastic compute cloud
 - Virtual computing environments, known as **instances**
+- Soft limit of 20 instances per region, can be changed after contacting AWS
 - Preconfigured templates for your instances, known as **Amazon Machine Images (AMIs)**, that package the bits you need for your server (including the operating system and additional software)
 - Various configurations of CPU, memory, storage, and networking capacity for your instances, known as **instance types**
 - Secure login information for your instances using key pairs (AWS stores the public key, and you store the private key in a secure place)